William D. Owen

-William Dale Owen (his middle name is given as "Dunn" in some references) (September 6, 1846 – date of death unknown) was a U.S. representative from Indiana.
+William Dale Owen (his middle name is given as "Dunn" in some references) (September 6, 1846 – May 19, 1918) was a U.S. representative from Indiana.
 Before serving in Congress he was a clergyman, attorney, newspaper editor, and the author of two books.
 After serving in Congress and as Secretary of State of Indiana, he engaged in various business ventures, including promotion of coffee and rubber plantations in Mexico.
 In 1905 his business partner was arrested; in 1906 the partner was convicted of fraud and theft, and imprisoned.
 Owen left the United States to avoid prosecution; what happened to him after he fled the country is not known.

 Early life

 Owen was born in Bloomington, Indiana, the son of William D. Owen and Priscilla (Rawlings) Owen.
 He was educated in Bloomington, and began working as a store clerk at age 13 to save money so that he could attend college.
 He worked until age 18, including time as a farmhand and a brickyard laborer in addition to his work as a store clerk.
 He attended Indiana University in Bloomington for over two years, and left before graduating so that he could begin to study law in the office of a local attorney.